brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 5.0.6
     - [Feature] Updated to Aimeos 24.
+    - [Feature] Rewrote large parts of the documentation.
     - [Change] Updated the composer.json and the ex_em_conf.
     - [Bugfix] Realigned the info popups in the backend.

 5.0.5
     - [Feature] Added formatting for float values for better readability.
-    - [Feature] Added an event to the output of the inline js and css.
+    - [Feature] Added an event to the output of the inline JS and CSS.
     - [Bugfix] Better CSP handling.
     - [Bugfix] Make sure that the JS only executes once.
     - [Bugfix] Added missing fluid documentation in the backend module.
-    - [Bugfix] Fix the code generation for the VHS call viewhelper.
+    - [Bugfix] Fix the code generation for the VHS call ViewHelper.

 5.0.4
     - [Feature] TYPO3 13.2 support.